ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 > [!IMPORTANT]
 > Fast Flags are internal switches used by Roblox Devs. and Engineers.
 They are to be used very carefully and only if you know what you are doing.
-Me myself as an learning roblox engineer wanted to share my FFlags with other people.
+Me myself as an learning roblox engineer wanted to share my FFlags with the community of Roblox.
 I use these fast flags specifically for Roblox Rivals.
 If you do not know what you are doing I would strictly reccomend you to **NOT USE** these fast flags.

 > [!IMPORTANT]
 > ### Fast Flags do not violate the roblox TOS unless they mess with Server logic or exploits